 You must obtain a marriage license before the ceremony can be performed.
 At the time of the ceremony, you must provide a witness, unless the marriage is performed using a confidential marriage license, in which case no witness is required.
 If you do not have a witness, our office can provide one for $29.

-Our ceremony rooms (watch the video) accommodate parties of up to 26 people with seating for:
+Our ceremony rooms (watch the video) accommodate parties with seating for:

 18 at the Downtown office

 24 at the East Service Center

 Call our office at (916) 874-6131 or schedule an appointment online.

 Laws concerning marriage ceremonies are set forth in Sections 400-426 of the Family Code.
 According to state law, the following officials who are 18 years of age or older may solemnize a marriage: